Ted Kaufman: Tenure

 Early in his term, Kaufman supported the American Recovery and Reinvestment Act of 2009 (ARRA).
 The stimulus package has meant more than $800 million in federal funding to support Delaware's economic recovery.

 In July 2009, Kaufman participated in the Senate Judiciary Committee's Supreme Court nomination hearing for Judge Sonia Sotomayor.
-During the hearing, Kaufman's line of questioning focused on the current Court's recent treatment of business cases and on Judge Sotomayor's judicial approach.
+During the hearing, Kaufman's line of questioning focused on the current Court's recent treatment of business cases and Judge Sotomayor's judicial approach.
 Kaufman voted to send Judge Sotomayor's nomination to the full Senate for a vote.
 In June 2010 Kaufman participated in the Senate Judiciary Committee's Supreme Court nomination hearing for Judge Elena Kagan.
 Kaufman voted to send Judge Kagan's nomination to the full Senate for a vote.

 In response to his perception that "people just feel it's perfectly okay to denigrate federal employees", Kaufman gave speeches once a week starting in May 2009 praising a different federal employee until the end of his term.
 Kaufman was succeeded by Chris Coons, a Democrat, after Coons defeated Republican nominee Christine O'Donnell in November 2010.
-Kaufman resigned and Coons took office on November 15, 2010, in accordance with Delaware state law and Senate rules.
+Kaufman resigned, and Coons took office on November 15, 2010, by Delaware state law and Senate rules.

 Financial industry

 As a member of the Senate Judiciary Committee, Kaufman introduced bipartisan legislation with Senators Patrick Leahy (D-VT) and Chuck Grassley (R-IA) to strengthen tools and increase resources available to federal prosecutors to combat financial fraud.
 The Fraud Enforcement and Recovery Act of 2009 (FERA) was signed into law by President Obama on May 20, 2009.

-Kaufman had sought to further restore confidence in the U.S. financial markets by introducing bipartisan legislation to address abusive short selling and other market manipulation.
+Kaufman further sought to restore confidence in the U.S. financial markets by introducing bipartisan legislation to address abusive short selling and other market manipulation.
 Kaufman urged the Securities Exchange Commission (SEC) to consider reinstating the "uptick rule" – which aids market stability and hampers price discovery.
-He gave multiple floor statements and written numerous letters to the agency with Senate colleagues on this issue, as well as the need for a pre-borrow requirement or a "hard locate" system for short sales.
+He gave multiple floor statements and wrote numerous letters to the agency with Senate colleagues on this issue and the need for a pre-borrow requirement or a "hard locate" system for short sales.

 In 2010, Kaufman, along with Senator Sherrod Brown (D-OH), introduced an amendment to the then-proposed Dodd–Frank Wall Street Reform and Consumer Protection Act, known as the Brown–Kaufman amendment.
-The amendment would have limited the nondeposit liabilities of banks to two percent of gross domestic product, effectively curtailing the size to which banks could grow.
+The amendment would have limited the non-deposit liabilities of banks to two percent of gross domestic product, effectively curtailing the size to which banks could grow.
 Kaufman stated on the Senate floor his intention to recapture the spirit of the Glass–Steagall Act, passed in 1933, which had been rescinded in 1999.
 The amendment failed in a Senate vote of 61 to 33 on May 6, 2010.